ToxPuro/astaroth/paper.md

 `Astaroth` is a GPU framework for stencil computations that has been developed to address this problem of scalable scientific computing.
 `Astaroth` provides its own domain-specific language (DSL), in which researchers can express such computations without having to focus on technical implementation details.
 It can run efficiently in both CUDA- and HIP-based environments, and for testing purposes on CPUs.
-While stencils are the core of `Astaroth`, it also accelerates other operations like reductions (e.g. sums), simple ray-tracing, and integrates with libraries performing GPU-accelerated Fourier transforms, all of which are important for simulations on structured grids.
+While stencils are the core of `Astaroth`, it also accelerates other operations like reductions (e.g., sums) and simple ray-tracing, and it integrates with libraries performing GPU-accelerated Fourier transforms, all of which are important for simulations on structured grids.
 `Astaroth` is optimized for multiphysics use cases and has primarily been used for turbulent astrophysical plasma simulations.

 # Statement of need